-A low, ground-hugging herbaceous perennial, rooting from runners.
-Flowers in clusters, each with 5 white petals and many stamens, in the arrangement typical of the rose family.
+Wild strawberry is a low, ground-hugging herbaceous perennial, rooting from runners.
+Flowers are borne in clusters, each with 5 white petals and many stamens, in the arrangement typical of the rose family.
 Blooms April-May.
 Leaves compound with 3 egg-shaped leaflets with toothed lobes, on hairy stems, dark green.
-Fruit a delicious red “berry” (technically it’s an aggregate fruit), about ½ inch across, ripening June-July.
+Fruit is a delicious red “berry” (technically it’s an aggregate fruit; notice the many seeds on the outside of the fruit), about ½ inch across, ripening June-July.

 Similar species: The nonnative, weedy Indian strawberry (mock strawberry), Duchesnea indica, has yellow petals instead of white, and its “strawberries” lack juiciness and flavor.